garrandall/popular-music-data/tracks/one-of-these-nights-eagles.md

 And I can feel her but she's nowhere in sight

-Ooh, loneliness will blind you
+Oh loneliness will blind you
 In between the wrong and the right (oh, oh, oh)
-Ooh, coming right behind you
+Oh coming right behind you
 Swear I'm gonna find you one of these nights